-About the Micro Plant
+About the Micro Plant ABOUT MICRO PLANT

-The Micro Plant, a revolutionary ultra-low-energy production system
+a revolutionary ultra-low-energy production system

-Large-scale, high-energy conventional manufacturing method
+BEFORE Large-scale, high-energy conventional manufacturing method

 The chemical-making processes in conventional chemical plants use high-energy processes in which large volumes of materials are placed in huge reactors, large amounts of heat and pressure are applied, and molecules react while being heated for long periods of time.
 In large reactors, the temperature and pressure become uneven, and many undesirable compounds are produced, so additional energy is required to remove them.
 The “micro plant,” is a technology for making ultra-compact plants by combining single glass plates that fundamentally overturns a process that requires a lot of energy and processes.

-The Micro Plant — the ultimate ultra-low-energy plant
+AFTER The Micro Plant — the ultimate ultra-low-energy plant

 In a Micro Plant, materials flow in approx. 100 μm ultrafine channels (flow paths) extending throughout a 7 × 3 cm glass plate.